How Much Does it Cost To Create a Website?

 Even though platforms like WordPress have revolutionized the methods of creating a website (because it comes with tons of free themes), you may still decide to have a professional theme created.

+Once again, you can use a freelancer at Upwork.
 The benefit of doing this is you will get exactly what you want and not have to worry about tweaking someone else's work.

 As cool as WordPress is, if you don't know CSS, PHP or have a theme that allows you to make the customizations you need, you may find yourself scratching your head when it comes to customizing your them.